-Technically speaking, both games graphics CAN be on the same level as each other.
-But as of now, Valve's level of polish in each hero (low health walking animations, voice lines between enemy and ally heroes, cosmetics for different part of the hero) and overall graphics is by far superior to Riot's level of design.
+Technically speaking, both game's graphics CAN be on the same level as each other.
+But as of now, Valve's level of polish in each hero (low health walking animations, voice lines between enemy and ally heroes, cosmetics for different parts of the hero) and overall graphics is by far superior to Riot's level of design.
 Even comparing minions/creeps we can see the different levels of graphics each game offers.

-Store and cosmetics
+Store and Cosmetics

 In my opinion, Dota 2's store offers more in quantity and quality.
 There is so much more room for customization, such as custom HUDs, announcers, cosmetic parts.
-There is also a community workshop which allows players to create their own cosmetics and have it be approved by Valve to be sold in Dota 2 store.
+There is also a community workshop that allows players to create their own cosmetics and have it be approved by Valve to be sold in the Dota 2 store.
 Players will also receive 70% of the earnings.

 What LoL offers, is an MMO feel to the game.
 Aspects outside of the game such as masteries, runes, and a summer level system creates this MMO feel which a lot of players (such as myself) find, to some extent, addicting.